 It is important to analyze and mitigate your risks as much as you can during the next three months.
 You can use a Risk Assessment Matrix to keep your business up and ready to tackle any challenge in the future effectively.

 If you are looking to terminate an employee during this tough time, do it professionally.
 Use our Notice to Terminate template, you might also want to look at furloughing an employee.
 See more on our support article.

-Use a Furlough Letter to Employees template to customize the changing terms and conditions according to your business needs and get maximum benefit from the Government’s Coronavirus Job Retention Scheme.
+Use a Furlough Letter to Employees template to customise the changing terms and conditions according to your business needs and get the maximum benefit from the Government’s Coronavirus Job Retention Scheme.

 Information & Advice

 With the surge in the number of COVID-19, the ‘General’ Regulations of Statutory Sick Pay (1982) has stated that employees can avail paid leaves given that the employee submits a written request or notice that is considered legal under the law.
 Explore More About This Topic.